MolSSI/QCFractal/docs/qcfractal/source/install.rst

 .. note::

-   There are several optional packages Fractal can interface with for additional features such as visualization, :term:`Queue Adapter`s, and services.
+   There are several optional packages Fractal can interface with for additional features such as visualization, :term:`Queue Adapters <Queue Adapter>`, and services.
 These are not installed by default and so you can expect many of the tests will be marked with ``skip`` or ``s``.

 You can test to make sure that Fractal is installed correctly by first installing ``pytest``.